Introduction¶

 $ cp custom_config.py.example custom_config.py

-in your favourite text editor and update
+Then open critiquebrainz/custom_config.py in your favourite text editor and update

 configuration values as described next.